smash-transport/smash-vhlle-hybrid/README.md

 - [hadron sampler](https://github.com/smash-transport/hadron-sampler/)
 - ([SMASH-analysis](https://github.com/smash-transport/smash-analysis) version &ge; 1.7, if automatic generation of particle spectra is desired)

-Before building the full hybrid model, please make sure that the sumodules listed above (SMASH, vHLLE, sampler) are available and already compiled.
+Before building the full hybrid model, please make sure that the submodules listed above (SMASH, vHLLE, sampler) are available and already compiled.
 Instructions on how to compile them can be found in the corresponding READMEs.
-**Note:** For vHLLE it is essential to compile it on the branch `smash_hybrid`.
+**Note:** It is essential to compile vHLLE on the branch `smash_hybrid`.

 ## Building the hybrid model